Treme-cmd/Super-Mario-Bros-Remastered-Browser/README.md

 If you know GDScript, it would be great if you could help, please fork this repo and submit your contributions.

 ## How to play
-You can play via the link provide,, but it is VERY buggy an will NOT work on low end devices.
-You can help fix these problems by comtributing to this project.
+You can play via the link provided, but it is VERY buggy an will NOT work on low end devices.
+You can help fix these problems by contributing to this project.
 Thank you :)